-Time to light the lanterns and feast on mooncakes – Mid-Autumn Festival is almost here!
+Time to light the lanterns and feast on mooncakes – Mid-Autumn Festival is here!
 Learn more about this traditional festival that's all about family, togetherness and dazzling displays of light.

 How to celebrate Mid-Autumn Festival in Singapore with kids

 Marking the end of the autumn harvest, the Mid-Autumn Festival is a time to show gratitude to godly entities.
 The most popular tale is of Hou Yi and his wife Chang’e.
 Long ago, the sky was filled with 10 suns, which burnt and devoured the greenery on Earth and caused people to perish.
 So, a young archer, Hou Yi, came to the rescue.
 He used his bow and arrows to shoot down nine of the suns, saving the human race.
 Hurrah!
 As a reward for his heroism, The Queen Mother of the West presented him with a bottle of magic elixir, a potion that would guarantee his immortality.